 Please, if you have questions or would like to make comments on what you've heard.
 Some is quite contradictory, I think.
 Pleasing to the mic or find our helping person.

 Are there any remote questions or comments?
-Remote moderator is shaking their head.
+Remote moderator is shaking her head.

 >> AUDIENCE: It is a long walk over here.
 Hi.